jpalardy/jpalardy.github.io/_posts/2016-12-29-untangling-your-homebrew-dependencies.markdown

 I would also recommend the new `--highlight-leaves` option to color (in gray) packages that can be uninstalled:

 {% highlight bash %}
-$ brew graph --installed --highlight-leaves | fdp -Tpng -ograph.png
+$ brew graph --installed --highlight-leaves | fdp -T png -o graph.png
 $ open graph.png
 {% endhighlight %}